 Extra Features These are the bells and whistles.
 They can make

-worth the extra cash.
+really aren't.
+This is a bit of a balancing act.
 For example, a filter change indicator light

 lets you know when to change the filter, and handles or casters are important

-Manufacturer's Reputation A manufacturer's reputation and the
+||Manufacturer's Reputation A manufacturer's reputation and the

 experiences of past customers deserve consideration in your